ktsu-dev/AppDataStorage/README.md

 }
 ```

-### Load Data
+### Loading Data

-To load data, call the `LoadOrCreate` method.
-If the data file doesn't exist or is invalid, a new instance will be created and saved.
+Load existing data or create a new instance if no data file exists using `LoadOrCreate`.

 ```csharp
 var data = MyAppData.LoadOrCreate();